dev-minds/dminds_cicd_infra/START_HERE.md

 # FLOW: From a jenkinsfile point of view, below is the flow
     - Setup Jenkins environment
     - Test a simple jenkinsfile to connect with your repo
-    - Setup a repo to hold your code
+    - Setup a repo to hold your code (CURRENTLY REPO IS PRIVATE: WILL ALWAYS REQUIRE SOME AUTHE.)
     - Have docker engine configured on your jenkins env
     - Packer build
     - Terraform